mysterymath/lcc6502/Implementation_Defined_Behavior.md

 The C89 standard requires a conforming implementation to document a number of "implementation-defined" behaviors and characteristics.
 All such behaviors and characteristics are defined here.
-Each is organized under the first section of the standard that requires it to be implementation-defined.
+This document is organized in parallel to the standard, section for section.

 1.6 [DEFINITIONS OF TERMS](http://port70.net/~nsz/c/c89/c89-draft.html#1.)